01 of 25

 Minimalist Master Bedroom

 Minimalism is similar to modern design in that it emphasizes a very clean, simple look without a lot of adornment.
-Often, mid-century modern furniture is chosen for this “less is more” life and decorating philosophy.
+Often, midcentury modern furniture fits well into this “less is more” decorating philosophy.
 This gray and white minimalist bedroom from A. Gruppo Architects uses a colorful painting to add a spark of color.Continue to 21 of 25 below.

 21 of 25